steunix/passweaver-api/docs/index.md

 ### Personal folders

 Each user has a 'personal' folder for storing private, not-shared-with-anyone items.
-Each user will have to set a personal password that will be used for unlocking personal folders.
-The key for encryption is (at the moment) the same of non-personal items.
+In order to use personal folders, users have to set a personal password that will be use for encrypting items inside those folders.
+Since this password is used to encrypt the key that will be used to encrypt his items ("envelope encryption"), there is no way to recover the items if a user forgets his password.

 ### Users and groups